wso2/cellery-spec/README.md

 as resources (i.e ingresses).
 These could be made accessible internally or Globally.

 #### Dependencies
-A cell can depend on other cells.
-The components defines a set of cells that it depends on.
+A component can depend on other cells.
+The components defines a set of cells/components that it depends on.
-Celley ensures that the dependencies are met at the runtime.
+Cellery ensures that the dependencies are met at the runtime.

+#### Resources
+When component is defined, it is possible to specify how much CPU and memory (RAM) each component needs.
+When component have resource requests specified, the scheduler can make better decisions about which nodes to place component on.
+And when component have their limits specified, contention for resources on a node can be handled in a specified manner.

+#### Probes
+Liveness and readiness probes can be defined for a component.
+The probes can be defined by the means of command, http get or as a tcp socket.

+#### Scaling
+Each component within the cells can be scaled up or down.
+Cellery supports auto scaling with Horizontal pod autoscaler, and Zero-scaling.

 ## What's Next?
 - Check [Cellery syntax](https://github.com/wso2-cellery/sdk/blob/master/docs/cellery-syntax.md) which is based on this specification.